-Short Form-36 Health Survey (SF-36)
+Short-Form-36 Health Survey (SF-36)

-The SF-36 is a generic, health-related quality of life instrument (1, 2)with 35 items for assessing 8 health domains: (1) limitations in physical activities because of health problems; (2) limitations in social activities because of physical or emotional problems; (3) limitations in usual role activities because of physical health problems; (4) bodily pain; (5) general mental health (psychological distress and well-being); (6) limitations in usual role activities because of emotional problems; (7) vitality (energy and fatigue); and (8) general health perceptions.
+The SF-36 is a generic, health-related quality of life instrument (1,2).
+It consists of 35 items, which are used to assess eight health domains; 1) limitations in physical activities because of health problems; 2) limitations in social activities because of physical or emotional problems; 3) limitations in usual role activities because of physical health problems; 4) bodily pain; 5) general mental health (psychological distress and well-being); 6) limitations in usual role activities because of emotional problems; 7) vitality (energy and fatigue); and 8) general health perceptions.
 One additional item assesses change of health over the past year and is not scored.
-Individual items are scored on Likert scales and item responses summed to produce the 8 scale scores, which are then transformed linearly into a 0-100 scale, with 100 representing the best possible state of health.
-Two summary scores, the physical component summary (PCS) and the mental component summary (MCS), are provided and are standardized to reflect a general population mean of 50 and a SD of 10 (3).
+Individual items are scored on Likert scales and item responses summed to produce the eight scale scores, which are then transformed linearly into a 0-100 scale, with 100 representing the best possible state of health.
+Two summary scores, the physical component summary (PCS) and the mental component summary (MCS), are provided and are standardised to reflect a general population mean of 50 and a SD of 10 (3).
 The SF-36 has been widely used in normal and diseased populations, including subjects with fibromyalgia (4).